email: tony@lathes.co.uk

 Fitted as standard, the crewcutting and feeds' gearbox was able to generate English threads of: 11, 11.5, 12, 13, 14, 15, 16, 17.5, 18, 20, 22, 23, 24, 25, 26, 27, 28, 30, 32, 35, 36, 40, 44, 46, 48, 50, 52, 54, 56, 60, 64, 70, 72, 80, 100 and 108 t.p.i.
 And metric of: 0.275, 0.2875, 0.3, 0.325, 0.35, 0.375, 0.4, 0.4375, 0.45, ..5, 0.55, 0.575, 0.6, 0.625, 0.65, 0.675, 0.7, 0.75, 0.8, 0.875, 0.9, 1.0, 1.1, 1.15, 1,2, 1.25, 1.3, 1.35, 1.4, 1.5, 1.6, 1.75, 1.8, 2.0, 2.5 and 2.7 mm pitch.
 Additional changewheels were available to extend the threading range.

 Like the Hardinge, the carriage was powered by a separate variable-speed motor, so allowing the spindle speed and tool-feed rate (both along and across the bed) to be independently controlled.
-If the text-book setting for the particular combination of workpiece diameter, material and tool angles in use at the time did not produce perfect results then, by experimentation, adjustments could be instantly made to one or both of the controls until things improved.
-(Another important advantage of independent drives is that it reduces the number of gears involved in the transmission of power - gear drives are bad news for surface finish, they induce vibrations which, while often hidden in the "roughness" of ordinary turning, become much more evident in the finer finishes that high-quality machines are able to produce.)
-A most useful feature was the fitting of an automatic disengage to the carriage feed (the operating rod can be seen running parallel with the bed) that could be set to stop the cut at any predetermined point.
+If the textbook setting for the particular combination of workpiece diameter, material and tool angles in use at the time did not produce perfect results then, by experimentation, adjustments could be instantly made to one or both of the controls until things improved.
+(Another important advantage of independent drives is a reduction in the number of gears involved in the transmission of power - gear drives are bad news for surface finish, they induce vibrations which, while often hidden in the "roughness" of ordinary turning, become much more evident in the finer finishes that high-quality machines are able to produce.)
+A most useful feature was the fitting of an automatic disengage not to the carriage power feed as might be expected (the operating rod can be seen running parallel with the bed) but to the leadscrew, during threading operations.
+The drive train of the gearbox is engaged with the upper operating lever just left of the lead screw; the stop-rod strikes a pin on a bellcrank to return the lever to the neutral position.
+The automatic nature of disengagement allows threading at both higher speeds and to a shoulder with ease.
+It's possible, for example, to cut 1/4 20 t.p.i threads up to a shoulder at 600 r.p.m.
+The adjustable stops on rod are located on both sides of the carriage, allowing left hand-threads to be cut from left to right and to a shoulder.
+In order to reduce friction, and allow a more sensitive adjustment to be made to the gib strip, the underside of the saddle was lined with Turcite B plastic; on the FTL-618E and 618-EM models pressure lubrication to all three slideways could be ordered as an optional extra.

 Heavily constructed, the double-walled, oil-bath apron held power sliding and surfacing feed engagement and overload clutches - of a spring-loaded design first used long ago on top-class English CVA and American Monarch and some Rivett toolroom lathes.
-The clutches were a friction type, operated by a positive lever action and designed so that, should they slip, it would be an indication to the operator that the machine was being worked beyond its capacity.
+The clutches were a friction type, operated by a positive lever action and designed so that, should they slip, it would indicate to the operator that the machine was being worked beyond its capacity.
 For more details, compare this lathe with the Hardinge original.

 With a travel of 3.75", the tailstock spindle was fitted with a No. 2 Morse taper and graduated in 1/8" divisions.
 The micrometer dial inboard of the handwheel was of the same dual metric/English type fitted to the compound slide rest..